 1.2.
 ESA Consultations (Biological Opinions)

 1.2.1.

-1.2.1.
-NOAA Fisheries issued a Biological Opinion (BiOp) in May 2008 on the effects of operating the Federal Columbia River Power System (FCRPS) on ESA-listed anadromous fish species.
-The BiOp included a Reasonable & Prudent Alternative (RPA) table of recommended actions and strategies to avoid jeopardizing ESA-listed fish species.
-The 2008 BiOp was supplemented in 2010 with new information and an Adaptive Management Integration Plan (AMIP), and again in 2014 with a review of new and updated scientific reports, data, and analyses, additional project definitions, and amended RPA actions.
+The Fish Passage Plan (FPP) is developed as part of the ongoing O&M strategy to improve fish survival in the Columbia River System (CRS), in accordance with all current and applicable ESA Section 7 Biological Opinions.

 1.2.2.
-The FPP is developed pursuant to RPA 32 (Figure OVE-2) as part of the hydropower strategy to operate and maintain fish passage facilities for biological performance.
+Actions in the FPP shall be in compliance with all other regulatory requirements (e.g., NEPA, CWA) and regional agreements that are in effect at the time (e.g., Fish Accords, 2019-2021 Flexible Spill Agreement).

 Spill for Juvenile Fish Passage

 1.4.1.
-Planned yearly spring and summer spill operations for juvenile fish passage at the eight lower Snake and lower Columbia River projects are defined in the Fish Operations Plan (FOP), included in the FPP as Appendix E. Spill operations to improve juvenile fish passage are defined in the 2014 NOAA Fisheries Supplemental FCRPS BiOp RPA Action 29 and Table 2.
+Planned yearly spring and summer spill operations for juvenile fish passage at the eight lower Snake and lower Columbia River projects are defined in the Fish Operations Plan (FOP), included in the FPP as Appendix E. Spill operations to improve juvenile fish passage are developed in accordance with the current NOAA Fisheries Biological Opinion.2